Five Fractures in a Trillion-Dollar Crisis

 Angelo Zilio

 Corporate executive and internationalization consultant.
-In AiDedPsy, he supports the project's commercial strategy and international expansion through ZICG.
+In AidedPsy, he supports the project's commercial strategy and international expansion through ZICG.

 Franco Cauda

 Full Professor of Cognitive Neuroscience.
 PhD in Neuroscience; MSc in Psychology; BSc in Radiologic Sciences.
 Executive Master, Bocconi University.
 Licensed Cognitive Psychotherapist and Sex Therapist.
+In AidedPsy, he provides scientific validation and shapes the project's vision.

 Ivan Molineris

 Physicist by training, Associated Prof. in Molecular Biology.
-AiDedPsy came to life in his Lab, where computational methods meet biology to generate knowledge that matters.
+AidedPsy came to life in his Lab, where computational methods meet biology to generate knowledge that matters.

 Marco Masera